scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 Response Incentives (RI)
 ++++++++++++++++++++++++

-Response incentives are a related type of incentive.
+Response incentives are a related type of incentive and we explain how implementing them in *PyCID* can help improve the fairness of AI systems.
 A variable admits a response incentive if a decision-maker benefits from making its decision causally responsive to the variable :cite:`everitt2021agent`.

    **RI Graphical Criterion**: A single decision CID, :math:`\mathcal{G}`, admits a **response incentive** on :math:`X \in \textbf{X}` if and only if the there is a directed path :math:`X \dashrightarrow D` in the requisite graph [#]_ :math:`\mathcal{G}_{req}` where :math:`\mathcal{G}_{req}` is the result of removing from :math:`\mathcal{G}` all information links from non-requisite observations.